 Acetaminophen and hydrocodone are two separate medications that are available as a combination drug for the treatment of moderate to moderately severe pain.
 Acetaminophen is used to treat pain and fever.
 It is not habit-forming even with prolonged use but can cause liver damage if consumed in large doses.
 Hydrocodone classification is a narcotic analgesic with a high potential for abuse and addiction.
 The two medicines together are highly effective in relieving pain, but the use of this combination is not without risk.
-Let’s find out what is hydrocodone acetaminophen and the uses, potential side effects, drug interactions, and warnings associated with this medicine.

 - Vicodin, Vicodin ES, and Vicodin HP